scollinselliott/arkhaia/README.md

 secondary or tertiary contexts), comprise a minimum amount of finds that were “is use” in a given locality.
-From a contingency table of those minimum counts, it is possible to generate distributions of counts in use from which to evaluate This paper is currently under review (Collins-Elliott Under Review).
+From a contingency table of those minimum counts, it is possible to generate distributions of counts in use from which to evaluate This paper is currently under review:
+Collins-Elliott (Under Review), “Random”.

 - Estimating the rate of a Poisson distribution based on a contingency table of minimum counts.